-Nairobi, 23 December 2020 – GCR Ratings (“GCR”) has affirmed Phoenix of Tanzania Assurance Company Limited’s (“Phoenix Tanzania”) national scale financial strength rating of AA-(TZ), with the Outlook accorded as Stable.
+Johannesburg, 4 December 2019 – GCR Ratings (“GCR”) has affirmed Phoenix of Tanzania Assurance Company Limited’s (“Phoenix Tanzania”) national scale financial strength (formerly claims ability) rating of AA-(TZ), with a Stable Outlook.

 |Phoenix of Tanzania Assurance Company Limited||Financial strength||National||AA-(TZ)||Stable Outlook|

 GCR announced that it had released new criteria for rating insurance companies in May 2019.
 Consequently, the rating for Phoenix Tanzania was placed ‘Under Criteria Observation’.
 GCR finalised the review for Phoenix Tanzania under the released Criteria for Rating Insurance Companies, May 2019.
 As a result, the rating for Phoenix Tanzania has been reviewed in line with the new methodology and subsequently removed from ‘Under Criteria Observation’.

 Phoenix Tanzania’s rating reflects the strong financial profile of the entity, evidencing strong liquidity and risk adjusted capitalisation, coupled with intermediate earnings, which are offset by a comparatively limited business profile.